 CSF total protein

-CSF total protein is a test to determine the amount of
+CSF total protein is a test to determine the amount of protein in cerebrospinal fluid (CSF).
+CSF is a clear fluid that is in the space around the spinal cord and brain.

 How the Test is Performed